Project Sponsors: Dann Chamberlin

 Fundraising Goal: $80,000

-Questions for Donald?
+Questions for Dann?
 Want to get more involved in the project?
-Contact Don here.
+Contact him here.

 Aroostook Valley interurban 70 is a classic 1910-era wooden combine interurban car which carried both passengers and freight in extreme northern Maine.
 The car is on the National Register of Historic Places as part of Museum’s Maine collection.
 Upon its arrival at Seashore in the 1950’s, extensive work was completed to restore and preserve the exterior of the car.